pakshuang/ai-chat-survey/docs/tech-report-submission.md

 - By leveraging platforms like [Inari](https://www.ycombinator.com/launches/Kpg-inari-ai-powered-product-discovery-and-feedback-analytics) (Launch YC: 🦊 Inari: AI-powered product discovery and feedback analytics), which is designed for AI-powered feedback analytics, organizations can enhance their understanding of customer feedback, ultimately driving product development and enhancement.

 ### Local LLMs
 In the modern data-centric environment, companies prioritize safeguarding sensitive information while enhancing operational efficiency.
-To achieve these goals, leveraging Local Language Models (LLMs) becomes crucial.
+To achieve these goals, leveraging LLMs becomes crucial.
 While LLMs are accessible via APIs, relying solely on external services can pose risks, especially if these APIs cease to provide LLM support, causing disruptions.
 Furthermore, maintaining data privacy is paramount for companies, making it essential to avoid sharing sensitive information with external API providers when interacting with a model.
 Deploying LLMs internally helps mitigate these risks and ensures data remains secure within the organization's infrastructure.

 We have written a skeleton for this future extension.
 In particular, we have provided a working [finetuning script](https://github.com/pakshuang/ai-chat-survey/blob/main/scripts/finetuning/GPTQLoRA-script.py) for GPTQ-quantised LLMs using a GPU, as well as a dockerised container that has access to a GPU and can load a localised LLM.
 We have also written a document for users to use the finetuning scripts and running the docker container.
 Please refer to [localisation.md](https://github.com/pakshuang/ai-chat-survey/blob/main/docs/localisation.md).

-The LLM scene is constantly evolving.
-On April 18, 2024, Meta released llama-3, a very capable open-source LLM.
-Llama-3 comes in two sizes, 70b and 8b.
-The 8b model is the most capable open-source model for its weight class, to date.
-To speak of its impressiveness, as of 24 April 2024, it is currently [ranked 14 in the Overall category on the Chatbot Arena](https://chat.lmsys.org/?leaderboard), a leaderboard where human evaluators rate the effectiveness of LLMs against one another.
-The 8-billion parameter model performs much above its weight class and ranks alongside Mistral-Medium (rank 14), Gemini 1.0 Pro (Dev API) (rank 21), both of which are much larger closed-source models.
-GPT-3.5-Turbo-0613 is ranked 25.

-The 70-billion parameter version is also very impressive.
-As of 24 April 2024, it has a rank of 6 in the Overall category, above two snapshots of GPT-4 (GPT-4-0314: rank 9, GPT-4-0613: rank 12) and Claude 3 Sonnet (rank 7).
+The landscape of LLMs is rapidly evolving.
+On April 18, 2024, Meta released a new open-source LLM named Llama-3, available in two configurations: a 70 billion parameter version and an 8 billion parameter version.

+#### Llama-3 (8b model) Highlights:
+- As of April 24, 2024, the **8 billion parameter model** is **ranked 14th** in the Overall category on [Chatbot Arena](https://chat.lmsys.org/?leaderboard), a platform where human evaluators compare the effectiveness of different LLMs.
+- Notably, it performs comparably to much larger, closed-source models such as **Mistral-Medium** and **Gemini 1.0 Pro (Dev API)**, which are ranked 14th and 21st, respectively.
+- **GPT-3.5-Turbo-0613** is ranked 25th, highlighting the impressive capability of the 8b model relative to its size.

+#### Llama-3 (70b model) Highlights:
+- The **70 billion parameter model** ranks **6th** in the Overall category as of the same date.
+- It outperforms several iterations of GPT-4 (**GPT-4-0314: 9th rank**, **GPT-4-0613: 12th rank**) and **Claude 3 Sonnet**, which is ranked 7th.

+These developments underscore the rapid advancements in the field of LLMs.
+It's advisable to stay updated on upcoming models, which can be sourced from reliable platforms like Chatbot Arena.

 Such improvements are certain to keep coming, and it would be a good idea to keep on the lookout for upcoming models.
 A good place to source for good models would be: